zerrin988/Binary-Search/README.md

 ###### UGV - User Given Value

 ## Input
-You have to manually change the input from the code as there is no Input mechanism impletmented
+You have to manually change the input from the code as there is no Input mechanism impletmented.

 ## How It Works
 1. **Finds the midpoint** of the array.